-Unlike neo-liberals, who are essentially positivists and rational analysts, neoconservatives are in simple terms fed up with social engineering.
+Unlike neo-liberals, who are essentially positivists and rational analysts, neo-conservatives are in simple terms fed up with social engineering.
 They are uncomfortable with civil rights and racial advocacy, and indeed many of them have made declarations that have in effect trivialized race.
 For example, Patrick Moynihan, more than a decade ago, suggested that the issue of race would benefit from a period of "benign neglect."
-Nathan Glazer has described many of the traditional social programs advocated by liberals and blacks to be clear examples of "affirmative discrimination" in addition to being misguided and counterproductive.
+Nathan Glazer has described many of the traditional social programs advocated by liberals and blacks to be clear examples of "affirmative discrimination" in addition to being misguided and counter-productive.

-Not only are neo-conservatives uncomfortable with current civil rights issues, blacks are especially uncomfortable with neo-conservatives.
-Indeed they find neoconservatives far more unapproachable and insensitive on matters of race than the traditional conservatives, who often can be convinced to be race interventionists for a variety of reasons (related to "social stability" or "corporate responsibility").
+Blacks find neo-conservatives far more unapproachable and insensitive on matters of race than the traditional conservatives, who often can be convinced to be race interventionists for a variety of reasons (related to "social stability" or "corporate responsibility").
 Neo-conservatives are disenchanted and unsympathetic with racial and social activism.
 There is little hope that they will seek partnership with the black masses.
-They are not key actors in many institutions and, with few exceptions, they are "national critics," political actors without any base at the state or local level.
+They are not generally key actors in institutions and, with few exceptions, they are "national critics," political actors without any base at the state or local level.

-While neo-conservatives are not politically active as a group, their influences should not be underestimated.
+While neo-conservatives are not politically active as a group, their influence should not be underestimated.
 They write books and appear on television.
 They are highly literate and as such are effective in the media.
 Especially important is the fact that they create "ideas in good currency" and provide analysis that has the effect of giving voice to ideas that the political conservatives and neo-liberal actors share.
 The influence of Charles Murray's Losing Ground is illustrative in this regard.
-They are also influential in the institutions that play an important role in society, especially the university.
+They are also influential in institutions that play an important role in society, especially the university.

-The fact that blacks are not involved in these discussions and are not present when the arguments are made in scholarly and institutional settings means that the social policy revisions in government are often developed without black input at critical stages.
+The fact that blacks are not involved in these discussions and are not present when the arguments are made in scholarly and institutional settings means that the social policy revisions in government are developed often without black input at critical stages.
 Congress, which used to be a forum for the debate of domestic social policy, has been reduced to a forum for Reagan's fiscal and economic approach to undermining liberal social policy.